Abby-Gayle/recipes/README.md

-This is a website for food recipes.
+Website for food recipes

+This will allow users to look at food images and find the recipes to them